azure123devops123/my-helm/README.md

 **Pre-requisite**

-- We must have a k8s cluster up and running (minikube on workstation or any other on linux server)
+1. We must have a k8s cluster up and running (minikube on workstation or any other on linux server)
+2. We must installed 'kubectl'

 - Minikube Cluster:
     - `minikube start --nodes=1 --profile=local-cluster --driver=docker`